captbaritone/jordaneldredge.com/_notes/2024-07-24-corrupted-skins.md

 This got me interested in other “sensitive” things that might be included in skins, so I started searching for things like “password” inside the files _inside_ all the Winamp skins.

-Found one with a file `E-mail passwords.txt` which contained… their email and email password.
+I found one with a file called `E-mail passwords.txt` which contained… their email address and email password.
 Not great operational security.

 ---